rwxrob/zet/20220420104731/README.md

 people need something lighter than Kubernetes they reach for Nomad, but people are not reaching for serverless at all in 2022.
 I was surprised there weren't more search hits talking about this.
-KNative, a "serverless" option that required Kubernetes to run demonstrates how ironic the whole questions of serverless has become.
+KNative, a "serverless" option that requires Kubernetes to run demonstrates how ironic the whole questions of serverless has become.

 I'll admit I was a huge fan of *the idea* of Amazon Lambda as a developer.
+I'm not any more.
 It covers all the right things that a lonely, developer wants to hear.
-I'm not any more.

 "What?!
 I don't need a whole platform (or Heroku)?
 I can just write "functions" in my favorite language?"